Compassionate Community Tours

 This tour is also offered as a team-building experience which will inspire your team with centuries-old wisdom to build and preserve your own culture.

 In collaboration with Chinatown-International District Experience and Wing Luke Museum

 Since the later 1880s, Seattle's Chinatown-International District has been an important neighborhood for new immigrants and their American-born descendants.
 The C-ID is a unique pan Asian neighborhood where Chinatown, Nihonmachi (Japantown), FilipinoTown, and Little Saigon (the Vietnamese community) all settled together.

 Excursions to this neighborhood allow you to discover the neighborhood’s diverse cultures and heritage, immigration issues, support small locally owned businesses and work with the Danny Woo Community Garden or the Chinatown-International District Business Improvement Area (CIDBIA) to support their stewardship of clean streets and public space enhancement.

 Immerse in a day of exploring urban sustainability.
 This tour connects participants to a day of learning and caring for the community in one of the US’s most sustainable cities, Seattle!
 With visits to the city’s cultural and heritage landmarks, we engage and support with Greater Seattle partners that work to alleviate our community challenges, including homelessness.
 Visit to Pike's Place Market Foundation, the Gates Foundation Discovery Center, and Wing Luke Museum in the International District are included.
-This tour is officially available in May of 2018, but please contact us to arrange services if you would like to do it sooner.
+This tour is officially available in the Summer of 2020, but please contact us to arrange services if you would like to do it sooner.